carverdo/dcleaner/README.md

 ## Databases
 ...you still don't have a database.
 ### Provision a database
-`Resources / Add-ons`: just type postgres in the box and click/select.
+`Resources / Add-ons`: just type postgres in the box and click/select `Heroku Postgres Hobby-Dev Free` Provision.
 ### Promote
 In git bash if we haven't already, `heroku login`.
+`heroku addons` will show us that database.
-`heroku pg:promote HEROKU_POSTGRESQL_DATABASE_URL` (which means take ...DATABASE and make sure it attaches to the URL); not strictly necessary with only one db, but it will re-title the db with an easier-to-remember colour-scheme name.
+`heroku pg:promote DATABASE` (which means rewire DATABASE; look to connection setting `Psql` on the heroku dashboard.
+Not strictly necessary with only one db, but it will re-title the db with an easier-to-remember colour-scheme name.
 ### Copy across a DB
 In pgAdmin right-click and `backup` to somewhere in dropbox.
 Copy the link which will look like this: